-Like I mentioned, property development finance is needed if you want to build a block of units or townhouses.
-A few years ago, the only way of getting these funded would be going to see your local bank.
+As I mentioned, property development finance is needed if you want to build a block of units or townhouses.
+A few years ago, the only way of getting these funded would be to go to see your local bank.

 They’d tell you how many pre-sales were required, the maximum TDC (total development costs) and GRV (gross realised value) and you’d be away.
 In the last few years, the banks pre-sale hurdles have increased and increased.
 For example, we funded a recent customer through one of the major banks and they wanted to see 50% of debt cover in pre-sales, but would only extend to 70% TDC.
 In other words, they needed to show $4m in pre-sales to cover the $8m in debt the bank was giving them.

 (And we all know off the plan sales aren’t getting easier)